English cricket team in Australia in 1946–47: Wicketkeepers

-Paul Gibb was the first choice wicketkeeper at the start of the tour and hailed as the new Les Ames.
+Paul Gibb was the first choice wicket-keeper at the start of the tour and hailed as the new Les Ames.
 An amateur batsman for Yorkshire he was a part-time wicketkeeper who was chosen to support Ames in South Africa in 1938–39, though in the end he played in all the Tests as a batsman.
 The 41-year-old Ames retired as Kent's wicketkeeper after the war in favour of Godfrey Evans, though he continued to play as a batsman until 1950.
 Evans was taken as the reserve keeper and as Doug Wright's county keeper was thought to have the edge over Gibbs, but was still learning his trade and had dropped Bradman in the game against South Australia.
 Both keepers fumbled chances on the tour, but Evans, playing in only his second full season of cricket was seen as the most improved player in the team and took lessons from Bert Oldfield who "did everything he could to assist him to attain the superb heights he ultimately reached".
 In the end Hammond chose Gibbs for the first Test, but Evans came in for the Second and thereafter remained England first choice for 13 years.
 His presence made an immediate difference and improved the England fielding all round.
 The Australians made over a thousand runs before Evans conceded a bye.